nevwalkalone/Data-Structures-2019-2020-/README.md

 For a full overview it is highly suggested that you read:

 - [Project Assignment](https://github.com/nevwalkalone/Stack-and-FIFO-Queue/blob/main/assignment-report/project1-assignment.pdf), that has all the details about the data types implementation and the application.
-- [Project Report](https://github.com/nevwalkalone/Stack-and-FIFO-Queue/blob/main/assignment-report/project1-report.pdf), that contains the analysis of the Java code.
+- [Project Report](https://github.com/nevwalkalone/Stack-and-FIFO-Queue/blob/main/assignment-report/project1-report.pdf), that contains the analysis of the code.

 ## Dependencies